Nickchapman3773/Uranium-Fever/README.md

 	- Name it `[NoDelete] Wasteland Clothing HD`.
 	- Select `Replace` when prompted "Mod Exists".

+## Disable Base Address Randomization
+> [!Tip]
+> This step can prevent unforeseen crashes.

+- Open Windows Security from the Start Menu.
+- Open App & Browser Control in the left sidebar.
+- Open Exploit Protection Settings under Exploit Protection.
+- Set Force Randomization for Images (Mandatory ASLR) to "Use Default (Off)."

 ## Creating Exclusions
 > [!tip]
 > This process prevents windows from blocking MO2 and associated mod files from loading.